rdpunder/LSPS/README.md

 Re-downloading the series may lead to small numerical differences (~10e-7) or any other differences related to future changes of the `yfinance` module.

 ### Code
-The code follows the same structure as above.
+The code is organized in the following three folders:
-1. Navigate to the folder `01DensityForecasts`.
-The main script is `RiskManMainMV.py`, for which a sample bash script `S1_RiskManBivariate.sh` is provided to facilitate parallel computation.
+1. [01DensityForecasts](MULTIVARIATE_RISK_MANAGEMENT_Table_2_Appendix_I/01DensityForecasts): The main script is `RiskManMainMV.py`, for which a sample bash script `S1_RiskManBivariate.sh` is provided to facilitate parallel computation.
 The main script relies on `RiskManBasisMV.py`, which implements fundamental routines including the rolling window estimation procedure, and on `DCCmodel.py` together with `TGARCHmodel.py` and `BivariateT.py`, which implement the individual forecast methods.
 Running `RiskManMainMV.py` generates parameter estimates of the density forecasts based on the observations in the `Data` folder and stores them as `.npy` files in the `mParamsDF` subfolder.
 After completion, the folders `Data` and `mParamsDF` should be manually copied to `02Scores`.

-2. Navigate to the folder `02Scores`.
-Separate main scripts for the indicator product and logistic product weight function are included as `RiskManMainMVIndProd.py` and `RiskManMainMVLogProd3.py`, respectively, with example bash scripts `S6_RiskManScoresMVIndProd.sh` and `S6_RiskManScoresMVLogProd3.sh`.
+2. [02Scores](MULTIVARIATE_RISK_MANAGEMENT_Table_2_Appendix_I/02Scores): Separate main scripts for the indicator product and logistic product weight function are included as `RiskManMainMVIndProd.py` and `RiskManMainMVLogProd3.py`, respectively, with example bash scripts `S6_RiskManScoresMVIndProd.sh` and `S6_RiskManScoresMVLogProd3.sh`.
 The main scripts depend on the functions in `RiskManBasisMV.py`, `BivariateT.py`, `ScoringRulesMV.py` and `WeightfunctionsMV.py`, including fundamental supporting functions, a custom function for the bivariate t distribution, scoring rules and weight functions, respectively.
 Execution of the main scripts, e.g. using the sample bash script `S1_RiskManScores.sh`, produces the scores of the density forecasts built on the parameters in `mParamsDF` and the associated observations in `Data` and saves them as `.npy` files into the folder `mScores`, which should be manually copied to `03MCS` upon completion.

-3. Navigate to the folder `03MCS`.
-We use the same split as in step 2 per weight function.
+3. [03MCS](MULTIVARIATE_RISK_MANAGEMENT_Table_2_Appendix_I/03MCS) We use the same split as in step 2 per weight function.
 Running the R scripts `RiskManMCSBivariateIndProd.R` and `RiskManMCSBivariateLogProd3.R` produces the MCS p-values based on the scores in `mScores` and saves them as `.xlsx` files in the subfolder `MCSTables`.

 ### Output
 * **Table 2** and **Table I1**, last two weight functions of Sec.
 4.1 panel,  **Table I4**, and **Table I5**, run `03MCS/MCSAnalysisRiskManagement.py`.